desireealexia/studio-ghibli-quiz/README.md

 ### Menu Items Visible on Right Side When Navigation is Closed

 The menu items were sitting on the right side of the screen even when the navigation was closed.
 This occurred because the positioning of the menu was not properly defined, causing the menu to remain partially visible on the screen when it should have been hidden.
 This issue affected the site’s usability and appearance, as the menu was still visible on the right side of the screen when it should have been fully hidden off-screen, disrupting the layout and user experience.
 The issue was fixed by changing the `position` of the `.nav-links` to `fixed` in CSS.
 This ensures the menu is positioned relative to the viewport and allows it to be fully moved off-screen when not in use.

+### Button Colour Feedback

+When users select an answer in the quiz, the buttons do not consistently display the correct background color for correct or incorrect responses.
+This can lead to confusion, as users may not clearly see whether their selection was right or wrong.
+The CSS selectors for the `.correct` and `.incorrect` classes were updated to increase specificity.
+The selectors were modified to `#answer-buttons .correct` and `#answer-buttons .incorrect`, ensuring they properly target the answer buttons within the quiz container.This change successfully resolved the issue.
+The buttons now correctly reflect the appropriate background color based on the user's selection, enhancing the overall user experience.

 ### Unfixed Bugs

+There are no unfixed bugs.

 ## Lighthouse Testing